Does this test have other names?

 Having this test too soon after a heart attack may give a false-negative.
 Cardiac

-troponin takes a few hours to rise after heart-cell death begins.
-Your healthcare
+troponin takes a few hours to rise after heart-cell death begins and can take several

 How do I get ready for this test?